 Not so bad, but also not great when you had to invest $100,000 for 10 full years.

-In real estate there are 3-5 factors that infulace the profit; Rent collected, profits re-invested in stock, rent increase, increase in property value, and leverage.
+In real estate there are 3-5 factors that influence the profit; Rent collected, profits re-invested in stock, rent increase, increase in property value, and leverage.

-Rent profits is one of the obvious sources of profit to the real estate investor.
-Rent profit is the rent collected minus all expenses. such as property taxes, insurance, vacancy loss, repairs, replacement reserves (for large repairs such as HVAC replacement, new roof, or any other high ticket repair) management fees and more.
+Rent profits are one of the obvious sources of profit to the real estate investor.
+Rent profit is the rent collected minus all expenses. such as property taxes, insurance, vacancy loss, repairs, replacement reserves (for large repairs such as HVAC replacement, new roof, or any other high ticket repair) management fees, and more.

-The rental yeaild vary greatly from city to city and from house to house. in short rental yield is the annual percentage return from the total cost of the property.
+The rental yield varies greatly from city to city and from house to house.
+In short rental yield is the annual percentage return from the total cost of the property.

-for simplicity about 30%-50% from the total rent collected will be used to pay any expences.
+for simplicity, about 30%-50% of the total rent collected will be used to pay any expenses.

-for example if the monthly rent is $600, and the monthly expenses is about 40% (based on house condition and other factors) your net profit is $360 a month.
+for example, if the monthly rent is $600, and the monthly expenses are about 40% (based on house condition and other factors) your net profit is $360 a month.

-Profit reinvested will derived from the net rent profit after paying all expenses.
+Profit reinvested will derive from the net rent profit after paying all expenses.

-that mean that whatever net profit remain will be reinvested back to the S&P500 with the annual average return of 8% as discuss above.
+that means whatever net profit remains will be reinvested back to the S&P500 with an annual average return of 8% as discussed above.

-So if a property generate $1,200 a month or $14,400 a year in net profit. this profit will be reinvested annually to S&P500 to grow with an average return of 8%.
+So if a property generates $1,200 a month or $14,400 a year in net profit. this profit will be reinvested annually to S&P500 to grow with an average return of 8%.

 Rent increase rate

-Rent increase rate take in consideration the increase in the cost of living. in California the average rent increase is about 5% annually from 1980,.
-In los Angeles in the past decade the rent increased by more then 65% which mean that a house that was rented for $2,000 today. could probably be rented for $2,100 the following year, and $2,205 the year after and so on.
+The Rent Increase Rate takes into consideration the increase in the cost of living. in California, the average rent increase is about 5% annually from 1980 (Department of Numbers).
+This means a house that was rented for $2,000 today, could probably be rented for $2,100 the following year, and $2,205 the year after, and so on.
 Those increases will be reinvested as well to the S&P500.

-Increase in property value is probably the most aluring reason why people invest in real estate, especially when considering leverage (will discuss below).
-However investing in real estate just for the increase in property value can be a very risky strategy especially if the expected rent is not enough to cover the mortgage and any other expences.
+An increase in property value is probably the most alluring reason why people invest in real estate, especially when considering leverage (will discuss below).
+However investing in real estate just for the increase in property value can be a very risky strategy, especially if the expected rent is not enough to cover the mortgage and any other expenses.

-Look at the 2008 crisis, people bought houses with the conviction that the market will keep climb forever, and most of them bought houses that the rent value is much lower then the mortgage and monthly expenses. therefore when the market turned and housing prices drop by 30%-50% a year between 2007-2009 (GlobalPropertGuide) and people lost their jobs and couldn't pay for the house the bank had to foreclose on the property and force those investors to bankrupt and lose everything.
+Let's examine the 2008 crisis, people bought houses with the conviction that the market will keep climbing forever, and most of them bought houses where the monthly gross rent is much lower than the mortgage and monthly expenses.
+Therefore when the market turned and housing prices drop by 30%-50% a year between 2007-2009 (GlobalPropertGuide) and people lost their jobs and couldn't pay for the house; the bank had to foreclose on the property and force those investors to bankrupt and lose everything.

-However the average year to year appreciation in California for the last 40 years stand on 6.7% (Jacobonwealth)
+However, the average year to year appreciation in California for the last 20 years stands at 5.35% (neighborhoodscout.com)

 For that appreciation should be the cherry on the top when investing in real estate, and not the only reason.
 If the fundamental of the investment property doesn't work, meaning if the rent can't cover the mortgage payment and the monthly expenses investing in that property carry high risk, especially when the market is at an all-time high.

-As you can see in our example of the S&P500, tax libilety can carry a hafty cost.
+As you can see in our example of the S&P500, the tax liability can carry a hefty cost.

-When it come to taxes, selling a property in a profit called capital gain and fall in the same tax braket as the long term capital gain taxes as in stocks.
+When it comes to taxes, selling a property in a profit called capital gain fall in the same tax bracket as the long-term capital gain taxes as in stocks.

-However when renting an investment property, you will need to pay taxes on the net rent collected.
+However, when renting an investment property, you will need to pay taxes on the net rent collected.
 Any net income your rental property generates is taxable as ordinary income on your tax return.
-Generally speaking the federal tax braket is 22% for business owned property and your tax braket for individual owned property (How Is Rental Income Taxed? - RoofStock)
+Generally speaking, the federal tax bracket is 22% for business owned property and your tax bracket for individually owned property (How Is Rental Income Taxed? - RoofStock)

-Becasue the amount of taxes owed is calculated based on the total income minus all costs, one of the way for an investor to keep more money in their pockets is to show higher costs.
+Because the amount of taxes owed is calculated based on the total income minus all costs, one of the ways for an investor to keep more money in their pockets is to show higher costs.

-Thankfuly the government support real estate investors and provide clear guidelines regarding to what costs can be deducted and what investments can be dippreciated over time.
+Thankfully the government supports real estate investors and provides clear guidelines regarding what costs can be deducted and what investments can be depreciated over time.

-So beside the obvious expences, that we discussed above (repairs, management, replacement reserves and more)
+So besides the obvious expenses, that we discussed above (repairs, management, replacement reserves, and more)

-The Californian homeowner can depriciate the property value (minus the cost of the land based on market value) in a straight line for 27.5 years.
+The Californian homeowner can depreciate the property value (minus the cost of the land; based on market value) in a straight line for 27.5 years.

-for example before buying a property for $100,000 we found out that the cost of the land is 15% from the property value. therefore $85,000 are divided by 27.5 years giving the owner an annual depriciation of $3,090.
-This depriciation will be added to the annual cost to offset taxable amount and increase the investor net income.
+For example, before buying a property for $100,000 we found out that the cost of the land is 15% of the property value.
+Therefore $85,000 is divided by 27.5 years giving the owner an annual depreciation of $3,090.
+This depreciation will be added to the annual cost to offset the taxable amount and increase the investor's net income.

-So as our previous example shows for $100,000 the expected rental income is about 6% or $6,000 from that amount we will reduce the 40% expences or $2,400 and the annual depritiation of $3,090. to a total net rent before taxes of only $510. and for that amount the investor will pay only $112 in taxes to federal based on 22% tax rate, and 47$ to the state based on 9.2% tax rate.
+So as our previous example shows for $100,000 the expected rental income is about 6% or $6,000 from that amount we will reduce the 40% expenses or $2,400 and the annual depreciation of $3,090. to a total net rent before taxes of only $510. and for that amount, the investor will pay only $112 in taxes to the federal based on a 22% tax rate, and 47$ to the state based on a 9.2% tax rate.